 The majority of online stores fold because they’re unable to drive traffic.

-For many new ecommerce founders, there’s a near single-minded focus when starting an online store that’s almost entirely dedicated to finding and showcasing the right products.
+For many new ecommerce founders, there’s a near single-minded focus when starting a business that’s almost entirely dedicated to finding and showcasing the right products.

 The great ecommerce myth is that having the right products, a beautiful site design, and stunning product photography is all that’s necessary to get people to pull out their credit card and buy.
 Those are the table stakes—the cost of entry.

 You might prove the exception if you’re launching your store to a group of people who are interested in what you’re doing in the first place.
-However, the majority of stores aren’t launching to the right people, if anyone at all.
+However, the majority of stores are launching to the wrong people, if anyone at all.

 Starting on such an unstable foundation almost pre-determines a new store to become a mausoleum for products that will never find an owner.

 This forces the founder to scramble to find buyers—heavily discounting products and creating marketing communications that sound more like begging and less like a confident, trustworthy brand that knows what they’re doing.

 Having trouble focusing on growing your small business?
 Get access to our free, curated list of high-impact productivity articles.

 Get our Ecommerce Motivation reading list delivered right to your inbox.